 Vitamin D is extremely important for good health.

-As a hormone, it plays several roles in keeping your body's cells healthy and functioning the way they should.
+It plays several roles in keeping your body's cells healthy and functioning the way they should.

 Most people don't get enough vitamin D, so supplements are common.

-Vitamin D is involved in calcium absorption, immune function and protecting bone, muscle and heart health.
+Vitamin D is involved in calcium absorption, immune function, and protecting bone, muscle, and heart health.
 It occurs naturally in food and can also be produced by your body when your skin is exposed to sunlight.

-Yet aside from fatty fish, there are few foods rich in vitamin D. What's more, most people don't get enough sun exposure to produce adequate vitamin D.
+Yet, aside from fatty fish, there are few foods rich in vitamin D. What's more, most people don't get enough sun exposure to produce adequate vitamin D.

 Supplements are very common, and both vitamin D2 and vitamin D3 can be taken in supplement form.
 Vitamin D3 is produced in response to sun exposure and is found in animal products, whereas vitamin D2 occurs in plants.

 Vitamin D3 has been found to increase blood levels significantly more than D2.
 Studies have shown that each additional 100 IU of vitamin D3 you consume per day will raise your blood vitamin D levels by 1 ng/ml (2.5 nmol/l), on average (